13 Sights in Hyères, France (with Map and Images)

 Fort du Lequin

-The Lequin battery is a former battery on the island of Porquerolles, on the territory of the commune of Hyères, in France.
-Built in the first half of the nineteenth century, it is the property of the French State.
-It has been listed as a historic monument since 20 January 1989.
+The Lequin battery is an old battery of the island of Porquerolles, on the territory of the commune of Hyères, in France.
+Built in the first half of the 19th century, it was the property of the French state.
+It has been listed as a historic monument since January 20, 1989.

 Wikipedia: Batterie du Lequin (FR)